ichthyosaurus/harbour-captains-log/README.md

 All documentation is released under the terms of the [GNU Free Documentation License v1.3 (or later)](https://spdx.org/licenses/GFDL-1.3-or-later.html).

-This project strives follows the [REUSE specification](https://api.reuse.software/info/github.com/ichthyosaurus/harbour-captains-log).
+This project follows the [REUSE specification](https://api.reuse.software/info/github.com/ichthyosaurus/harbour-captains-log).